MP Estate Planning UK

 How They Work

-Asset protection trusts work by creating a legal separation between the individual and their assets.
-Once assets are transferred into the trust, they are no longer considered part of the individual’s personal estate.
-This separation is crucial in divorce proceedings, as it can significantly impact how assets are divided between spouses.
+Asset protection trusts work by creating a genuine legal separation between you and your assets.
+Once your home or other assets are transferred into a properly structured discretionary trust, they are no longer part of your personal estate.
+You don’t own them — the trustees do.
+This is a crucial distinction in divorce proceedings.

 Importance of Asset Protection in Divorce